Seagate/halon/docs/hld.md

       events.</dd>

   <dt>(Complex event) processor</dt>
-  <dd>A process that gathers events from a variety of event sources
+  <dd>A process that gathers events from a variety of event producers
-      and combines them intelligently to produce output events, i.e. a generalization of both event source and event sink.</dd>
+      and combines them intelligently to produce output events, i.e. a generalization of both event producer and event consumer.</dd>
 </dl>

 ## Requirements